Schengen Visit Visa

 With just one application, Australian residents can gain entry into top destinations like France, Germany, Italy, Spain, and Switzerland all without repeated visa checks or border delays.
 Whether you're visiting family, attending business events, or exploring Europe as a tourist, the Schengen Visa from Australia ensures a smooth, hassle-free travel experience across the Schengen Area.
 It's especially beneficial for those planning multi-country trips or looking to make the most of a single European visit.

-Schengen Visa: Key Updates
+Schengen Visit Visa: Key Updates

 • Travel to 29 Schengen countries with one visa